retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 their sessions from events `catalog` (72%) and `main` (28%).
 At step 2 12% of users already ended their sessions and have no other events (row `ENDED` at step 2 is 0.12).
 We can see, that 52% of users finish their sessions with 6 or less events (row `ENDED` at step 7 is 0.52).
-Some convertions start happen after step 7 (row `payment_done` have 0.02 at step 7).
+Some conversions start happen after step 7 (row `payment_done` have 0.02 at step 7).
 And so on.
 Note, that at each step all values in every column always sum up to 1 (meaning that all users have some specific event or `ENDED` state).
 Below we will explore other options for `step_matrix` function to make the output much more informative and tailored for the goals of particular analysis.